Daphne (plant): Description

 Many species flower in late winter or very early spring.
 The flowers are grouped into clusters (inflorescences), either in the leaf axils towards the end of the stems or forming terminal heads.
 The inflorescences lack bracts.
-Individual flowers completely lack petals and are formed by four (rarely five) petaloid sepals, tubular at the base with free lobes at the apex.
+The individual flowers completely lack petals, and are formed by four (rarely five) petaloid sepals, tubular at the base with free lobes at the apex.
 They range in colour from white, greenish yellow or yellow to bright pink and purple.
 Most of the evergreen species have greenish flowers, while the deciduous species tend to have pink flowers.
 There are twice the number of stamens as sepals, usually eight, arranged in two series.
 Stamens either have short filaments or lack filaments altogether and are usually held inside the sepal tube.
 The style is short or absent, and the stigma is head-shaped (capitate).

 The ovary has a single chamber (locule).
-The fruits are one-seeded, and are either fleshy berries or dry and leathery (drupaceous).
+The fruit is one-seeded, and is either a fleshy berry, or a dry and leathery drupe.
 When ripe the fruit is usually red or yellow, sometimes black.

 Taxonomy

 The genus Daphne was first described by Carl Linnaeus in 1753 in Species Plantarum.
-Linnaeus recognized 10 species, including Daphne mezereum, Daphne laureola and Daphne cneorum.
+Linnaeus included ten species, including Daphne mezereum, Daphne laureola and Daphne cneorum.
 Some of his species are now placed in other related genera (e.g. Linnaeus's Daphne thymelaea is now Thymelaea sanamunda).
+The type species of the genus is Daphne laureola.
 The number of species in the genus varies considerably between different authorities.
-The Flora of China states there are about 95 species, 41 of which are endemic to China.
+The Flora of China states there are about 95 species, 41 of which are endemic to China, and the Euro+Med Plantbase accepts 21 species in the Western Palaearctic region.
 Some of these species were reduced to subspecies or varieties by Josef Halda in a series of papers from 1997 onwards, culminating in a monograph on the genus.
 Version 1.1 of The Plant List accepts 83 species.
-The Flora of North America states there are 70 species.

 Phylogeny and generic limits

 A 2002 study based on chloroplast DNA placed Daphne in a group of related genera; however there was only one species representing each genus.

-A further study published in 2009 included an extra species of Wikstroemia and suggested that this genus was paraphyletic with respect to Stellera, but otherwise agreed with the cladogram above.
+A study published in 2009 included an extra species of Wikstroemia and suggested that this genus was paraphyletic with respect to Stellera, but otherwise agreed with the cladogram above.
 The distinction between Wikstroemia and Daphne is difficult to make; Halda included Wikstroemia within Daphne.
 The cladogram shown above suggests that other genera would need to be included as well to make Daphne monophyletic.

+Two further studies in 2022 and 2023, revealed that Wikstroemia and Daphne formed two closely related but distinct groups, though some species (D. genkwa, D. angustiloba, D. aurantiaca, D. holosericea) would need to be transferred from Daphne to Wikstroemia (and possibly others in the reverse direction) to give reciprocally monophyletic genera; and additionally, that one species (Daphne championii) should be transferred to another genus, with its closest relative among the species analysed being Edgeworthia chrysantha.
+The necessary formal new combinations were however not made in either paper.